thesoftwarefarm/devbox-ubuntu/README.md

 ### PHP version

-Set the php version which you want to be installed by setting `system.php_version` in `playbook.yaml` to one of: 7.0, 7.1, 7.2
+Set the php version which you want to be installed by setting `system.php_version` in `playbook.yaml` to one of: 5.6, 7.0, 7.1, 7.2.

+Note: php 5.6 can be installed only on ubuntu 14

 ### Elasticsearch version